 An Easter city break in Stockholm, Sweden

 Easter isn’t the best time to visit Stockholm.
-The trees are bare and the weather can be drab and chilly, but the weather couldn’t dampen our enthusiasm for the capital of Sweden.
+The trees are bare and it can be drab and chilly, but the weather couldn’t dampen our enthusiasm for the Swedish capital.
 I actually had very few preconceptions about it.
 I knew it as a city of water, islands and ludicrously priced alcohol.
-I knew it as…
+I knew it as home to…

 Walking in the hills at Braemar, Scotland